 is directed towards maximising quality of life outcomes associated with cancer treatments and long-term survivorship.
 The clinical service is supported by a range of sub-speciality paediatric and administrative services.

-The CCC sits within the Division of Medicine at RCH and the Early Disease and Development Division of MCRI.
+The CCC sits within the Division of Medicine at RCH and the Cell Biology Theme of MCRI.

 The Centre has essential external links with